OXID-eSales/paypal-documentation/installation.rst

 |step| Finishing update
 ^^^^^^^^^^^^^^^^^^^^^^^
-Finish the update installation - like it is described below - by setting the permissions for the logging, activating the module in the admin area and deleting the temporary files.
+Finish the update installation (like described above) by setting the permissions for the logging, activating the module in the admin panel and by deleting the temporary files.

 ..
 Intern: oxdaaf, Status: